 The concentration in cybersecurity adds additional real-world skills to ASU's BS in applied computing.
 Students in the cybersecurity concentration become grounded in computer science and add risk assessment, analytics and information security to their skill sets.
-They hone critical-thinking and problem-solving skills by applying their cyber knowledge in industry and research settings.

 The cybersecurity concentration is designed to prepare students for a continuing and progressive career in cybersecurity.
 Our innovative cybersecurity concentration builds upon the BS program in applied computing.
 Students acquire the technical knowledge to secure networks and applications; an understanding of cybersecurity governance models and risk-management fundamentals; methods of communicating complex risk issues; and solutions for the challenges of implementing cybersecurity controls within various organizational models.
 Leadership, critical thinking and effective communication also are emphasized.

 Students gain experience with real-world cybersecurity organizations, protecting digital assets against compromise or theft.
 Graduates of the applied computing program with a concentration in cybersecurity are well prepared for graduate study as well as entry-level employment with businesses, nonprofits, government agencies and academic institutions.

 A major map outlines the degree’s requirements for graduation.

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 This is an ideal degree for students interested in careers in cybersecurity.
 Opportunities are available both in the private sector and within governmental agencies (e.g., the FBI, Homeland Security, the National Security Agency and the Department of Defense).
 Cybersecurity-focused positions include:

 - chief information security officer

 - information security engineer